NiceGuy12/MwWeaponsRp/README.md

-# Modern Warfare Weapons Rp
+# Modern Warfare Weapons Rp v 1.0 Assault Rifles
 # This Is An Edit Of the Script Modern Warfare Weapons GMOD
 # You Will Need The Base Content For This To Work
 # Base Content link https://steamcommunity.com/sharedfiles/filedetails/?id=2459720887
+# Install Content To garrysmod\addons